Willie Anderson (offensive tackle)

-Willie Aaron Anderson (born July 11, 1975) is a former American football player who was an offensive tackle for the Cincinnati Bengals and Baltimore Ravens of the National Football League (NFL).
-He played college football for Auburn University.
-He was drafted by the Bengals 10th overall in the 1996 NFL Draft.
-A four-time Pro Bowler and three-time First-team All-Pro selection, Anderson played his first 12 seasons with the Bengals.
+Willie Aaron Anderson (born July 11, 1975) is an American former professional football player who was an offensive tackle for the Cincinnati Bengals and Baltimore Ravens of the National Football League (NFL).
+He played college football for the Auburn Tigers and was selected by the Bengals 10th overall of the 1996 NFL draft.
+A four-time Pro Bowler and three-time first-team All-Pro selection, Anderson played his first 12 seasons with the Bengals.